Goldilocks Test Sets for Face Verification: Position in the ``Zoo'' of test sets

-\paragraph{\textbf{Identity-Disjoint to Training Sets}}: Section~\ref{sec:train-test-overlap} reveals that test sets such as LFW, CFP-FP, and AgeDB-30 share some identities with MS1MV2, Glint360K, and WebFace4M, which leads to optimistic estimates of face recognition accuracy.
-This issue, potentially applicable to other LFW variants, is inherently avoided in our new test sets.
-In addition, our test sets ensure identity disjoint genuine pairs across the 10 folds, which significantly impacts the accuracy measurement, as shown in Section~\ref{sec:id-dis-folds}.
-To our knowledge, this detail is overlooked in previous test sets.

-\paragraph{\textbf{Lower Repetition of Images Across Pairs}}: The difficulty level of a test set is often influenced by the frequency of challenging examples or noise, which themselves result from a variety of difficult factors.
-To maintain integrity and focus of the proposed datasets, we limited the occurrence of each image to no more than 6 times (i.e., no more than 3 times for both genuine and impostor pairs).
+\paragraph{\textbf{Lower repetition of images across pairs.}} The difficulty level of a test set is often influenced by the frequency of challenging examples or noise, which themselves result from a variety of difficult factors.
+To maintain the integrity and focus of the proposed datasets, we limited the occurrence of each image to no more than 6 times (\emph{i.e.}, no more than 3 times for both genuine and impostor pairs).
+This largely reduces the evaluation bias arising from hard samples.
+For example, without this constraint, none of the FR models can achieve better than a random guess (\emph{i.e.}, 50\%) on ND-Twins and less than 55\% on Hadrian and Eclipse.

-\paragraph{\textbf{Balance Across Demographics}}: Employing the FairFace~\cite{fairface} classifier, we evaluated the gender and race distribution in LFW, CFP-FP, and AgeDB-30, as shown in Figure~\ref{fig:race-gender}.
-The dominance of ``White'' individuals in these datasets implies that models performing best on these datasets may not achieve similar success across other racial groups.
-Our proposed datasets ensure an equal number of image pairs for each demographic group, providing a more comprehensive estimate of model accuracy.